cognizance-amrita/CognizancePT/source/_posts/Task-1.md

 #### <span style="color:#C1F8CF; font-size:1.5rem"><b>THE TASK</b></span>

-#### Write a markdown file 'README.md' which explains the theme, motivation, future improvements, etc. about the landing page that you made for Task-3  and Upload it in Github.
-And Give the Link of Your Markdown File In Your Presentation Video in Youtube (in Description)!
+#### Write a markdown file 'README.md' which explains the  motivation, interests and factors which might affect your knowledge. i.e. about how you see yourself in another 5-10 Yrs, And Upload it in Github,  Give the Link of Your Markdown File In Your Presentation Video in Youtube (in Description)!

 <br>